 Part B: Bleaching Hot Spots

 Scientists have found that corals begin to get stressed when the sea surface temperature (SST) gets just 1°C warmer than the highest expected temperature for the warmest month of the year.
 This temperature is called the bleaching threshold.
 SST can be monitored using Earth-orbiting satellites, which are able to keep a continuous watch on the state of the oceans around the globe.
 Data from these satellites are vital for predicting and fighting coral bleaching.

 - To identify areas at risk for bleaching, start by looking for places where SSTs are warmer than normal.
 Go to NOAA's Coral Reef Watch home page.
-Click on the Bleaching Hot Spots icon about one third of they way down the page in the left-hand navigation bar to access the most up-to-date bleaching hot spot data.
+Click on the HotSpot icon in the left-hand navigation bar to access the most up-to-date bleaching hot spot data.
 The Coral Reef Watch HotSpot maps highlight those areas around the world where sea surface temperatures are above the maximum monthly mean (MMM).

 - Examine the map to familiarize yourself with how the data are reported.